sepehrsaryazdi/trace_length_reduction/README.md

 ![Trace Length Reduction Algorithm Menu](readme_pictures/menu.png)

 Click on `Minimise X-coordinates` to enter specific X-coordinates, or click `Examples` to see a list of example X-coordinates.
-For ease of use, you can click `Minimise X-coordinates` multiple times to open new windows and enter different coordinatoes.
+For ease of use, you can click `Minimise X-coordinates` multiple times to open new windows and enter different coordinates.

 ![Trace Length Reduction Examples Menu](readme_pictures/examples.png)